birkenkrahe/org/fall22plan.md

     cross-referenced as a math special topics course (MTH 445).
 This course will be offered again in fall 2024.

--   Fall'22 - **Internship course:** An internship can be an important "rite of passage", allowing you to test your skills in a real work environment.
+-   Fall'22 - **Junior and Senior nternship course:** An internship can be an important "rite of passage", allowing you to test your skills in a real work environment.
 It can help you to find out who you are, what you want (or don't want) to do with your life and your education,